shufps/ESP-Miner-NerdQAxePlus/monitoring/README.md

 To stop the monitoring use:
 ```
-docker compose down
+sudo docker compose down
 ```

 ## Setup InfluxDB on AxeOS

-The settings should look like this:
+The settings should look like this (default token is `f37fh783hf8hq`):

 ![image](https://github.com/user-attachments/assets/aa7f86f6-890a-4d07-9904-58af239f9e80)